Transitions Clinic Network programs: Did You Know?

 Consider these facts about treatment for opioid use disorder:

-- Evidence-based medications for opioid use disorder (MOUD) can reduce illegal substance use and overdose deaths from opioids—and increase retention in treatment—by 50-70%1
+- Evidence-based medications for opioid use disorder (MOUD) can increase retention in treatment, reduce non-medical substance use, and reduce overdose deaths from opioids by 50-70%.1

 - MOUD saves lives.
 The longer a person has this treatment, the greater the outcome.2